chiliseed/hub/README.rst

         chiliseed service add-db <db-identifier>

-8. Create s3 bucket for your service:
+8. Create an S3 bucket for your service:

     .. code-block:: bash

         chiliseed service add-statics

-9. Deploy your service (run this from inside the root directory of service code base):
+9. Deploy your service (run this from inside the root directory of the service code base):

     .. code-block:: bash